-Anthropological explanation of fundamental social issues such as globalisation, class, gender, nationalism and new social movements, with reference to selected case studies.
+Anthropological explanations of globalisation, covering social issues such as class, climate change, gender, nationalism and new social movements, with reference to selected case studies.

 This paper explores the complex cultural, political and economic dynamics of globalisation.

 It takes a person-centred and 'ground-up' cross-cultural perspective on globalisation.